Azure/tech-connect-migration-lab/MongoDB-vCore/docs/4-mongodb-lab-instructions-migration-online.md

    As we assessed our server just minutes ago and found no blocking issues, we can safely proceed. **Select the tickbox** next to Database, and click **Next** at the bottom of the screen.

    Step 3 - we now specify the connection to our migration target.
 Selections for Subscription, Resource group, and instance should automatically prepopulate.
-If not, please use available drop downs and make selections as per below screenshot.
+If not, please use available drop-downs and make selections as per below screenshot.
    ![ads16](./media/ads16.png?raw=true)

    Specify **Connection string** as follows: +++mongodb+srv://techconnect:XXXXXXXX@techconnect-vcore-1.mongocluster.cosmos.azure.com/?tls=true&authMechanism=SCRAM-SHA-256&retrywrites=false&maxIdleTimeMS=120000+++